-Rush For Duration – Fixed income indices are designed to include a large number of rebalancing driven changes that are responsible for creating price pressure events, through inclusion and exclusion effects, and coupon reinvestment that occurs based on the index rules.
-These events are highly predictable and results in a source of alpha for unconstrained active managers capable of absorbing tracking-error risk.
+Rush For Duration – Fixed income indices are designed to include a large number of rebalancing-driven changes that are responsible for creating price pressure events, through inclusion and exclusion effects, and coupon reinvestment that occurs based on the index rules.
+These events are highly predictable and result in a source of alpha for unconstrained active managers capable of absorbing tracking-error risk.

-The anomaly depends on issuance, and the aversion against duration risk for passive managers.
-The primary drivers of these flows relates to bond issuance and coupon payments.
-As long as the issuance schedule is busy, and index managers are unwilling to take duration risk, these price pressures will continue to persist.
+The anomaly depends on issuance and the aversion against duration risk for passive managers.
+The primary drivers of these flows relate to bond issuance and coupon payments.
+As long as the issuance schedule is busy, and index managers are unwilling to take duration risks, these price pressures will continue to persist.

-The result has important impact for so called risk-parity portfolios that are thus not automatically riskier due to various optimization techniques and leverage, at least in the absence of heterogeneous methods to estimate and manage risk.
+The result has an important impact on so-called risk-parity portfolios that are thus not automatically riskier due to various optimization techniques and leverage, at least in the absence of heterogeneous methods to estimate and manage risk.

 Trend Following – Expected Returns – We derive and calculate an ex-ante expectation for generalized trend-following rules, both on a single market as well as for a portfolio of trend strategies.
 Furthermore, the efficiency of trend-following rules applied to synthetic market data with varying degrees of drift and autocorrelation is discussed.
-Finding indicate that there is a positive relationship between drift, autocorrelation and the theoretically extractable Sharpe ratio for a trend following strategy.
-Drift is more important, since it is theoretically unbounded, but strong auto-correlation can create positive returns in the absence of long term drift.
+Findings indicate that there is a positive relationship between drift, autocorrelation, and the theoretically extractable Sharpe ratio for a trend following strategy.
+Drift is more important since it is theoretically unbounded, but strong auto-correlation can create positive returns in the absence of long-term drift.